Amazebot/bbot.chat/public/docs/hubot.md

 In Hubot, the `robot` and `response` both attempted to define a set of common methods for handling outgoings, like `reply` and `send`, however the semantics were a bit off.

-Sometimes `reply` was used unprompted by an incoming message, so it wasn't really replying, sometimes `send` would be used to "reply".
+Sometimes `reply` was used unprompted by an incoming message, so it wasn't really replying.
+Sometimes `send` would be used to "reply".
 Sometimes a platform adapter did not support all the defined methods or needed extending with custom methods of it's own, used inconsistently with Hubot's.

 bBot takes a different approach, using an envelope's `method` attribute to define how the adapter should handle it, e.g as a send (default), an emoji